computablelabs/compspec/TopLevelSpec.md

 TODO: This scheme isn't finalized yet; will likely change.

 #### Authorized Backends [TO-BE-IMPLEMENTED]
-Each data market will maintain a list of authorized backend systems.
-A full vote of the council (#28) will be needed to add, remove, or authorize backends.
+Each data market will maintain a list of authorized `Backend` systems.
+A full vote of the council (#28) will be needed to add, remove, or authorize `Backend` systems.

 - `Market.get_backend_system()`: Returns list of authorized backend systems for the market
 - `Market.add_backend_system(id)`: This must be authorized by a vote of the council.
 - `Market.remove_backend_system(id)`: This must be authorized by a vote of the council

 ## Off Chain Systems [IN-PROGRESS]

+The off-chain portions of the Computable protocol are responsible for storing, querying and computing upon data.
+All off-chain components are called `Backend` systems, but there are multiple types of backends.
+A trusted `Backend` is operated by an entity that is trusted by the creator of a particular data market.
+The operator of this trusted `Backend` is

 ### Backend Specification [IN-PROGRESS]
 A `Backend` is a system that is responsible for storing data off-chain.
 Any `Market` contains a list of authorized `Backend`s which hold the raw data associated with the `Market`.